GitDip008/ITGrowTests/Test 1/Task3_Integration_with_Google_API/README.md

 ### Description
 1. This folder contains a Python script (`google_api.py`) that interacts with the Google Sheets API.
 It fetches data from a Google Spreadsheet, performs operations, and demonstrates CRUD functionality.
-2. This folder contains a Python script (`credentials.json`) that is used for the implementation of further steps.
+2. This folder contains a json file (`credentials.json`) that is used for the implementation of further steps.
+3. This folder contains a google sheet (`demo.xlsx`) which was used in the google drive and in further implementations.

 ### Usage
 1. Obtain `credentials.json` from the Google Developer Console for API access.